oruga-ui/oruga/packages/oruga/src/components/icon/examples/Icon.md

 ```
 :::

-### Custon icon pack
+### Custom icon pack

 <p>
-    Can also add it during Oruga import as default config
+    You can also add it during Oruga import as default config
 </p>

 ::: demo